yarlagaddalakshmi97/GraduateTrainingProgram2019/Python/ProblemSet01/Readme.md

 separated by commas, e.g., s = '1.23,2.4,3.123'.
 Write a program that prints the sum of the numbers in s.

+1. Write a function isIn() that accepts two strings as arguments and returns True if either string occurs anywhere in the other, and False otherwise.
+Hint: you might want to use the built-in str operation in.

 1. Implement a function that satisfies the specification.
 Use a try-except block.

 ```python